dan246/VisionFlow/README_en.md

 ## 🚀 Quick Start

+> ⚠️ **Important Reminder**: The following steps are only suitable for **learning environments**.
+This is just a record of my personal learning process!
+> 📚 If you are also learning related technologies, welcome to reference my implementation experience, but please note this is not a complete product-grade solution.

 > **Get VisionFlow up and running in minutes with our streamlined deployment process**

 ### 📋 Prerequisites